GoogleChrome/web.dev/src/site/content/en/blog/conformance/index.md

 ### 1. Strong defaults

 A foundational aspect of conformance is ensuring that the tools developers use have strong defaults in place.
+This means solutions are not only baked into frameworks, but also framework design patterns make it easy to do the right thing and hard to follow anti-patterns.
+The framework supports developers with application design and code structure.

 For loading performance, every resource (fonts, CSS, JavaScript, images, etc.) should be optimized.
 This is a complex challenge involving trimming of bytes, reducing round trips, and separating out what is needed for the first render, visual readiness, and user interaction.
 For example, extracting critical CSS, and setting priority on important images.

 ### 2. Actionable rules